The 5 Cs To Consider When Applying For A Business Loan

 A business loan is broadly a line of credit given by a bank or non-banking financial company (NBFC) to a company for any purpose, such as working capital, equipment purchases, or long-term expansion, with interest and over a predetermined period of time.
 Small-ticket loans can also be obtained without any security.
 However, they are occasionally provided in exchange for collateral.

 Based on the borrower’s credit history, the company’s prospects, its cash flow, and its business strategy, the lender determines whether to approve the business loan.
 The loan is repaid in equal monthly installments until the principal and interest are paid in full.
-Penalty interest will be levied by the lender for any default in repayment.
+Penalty interest will be levied by the lender for any default in business loan repayment.

 While applying for a business loan, a prospective borrower must take into consideration certain important factors, or the 5 Cs.
 Let’s see what these factors are